 What Is Single-Platform Utility Management?

-Single-platform utility management refers to the practice of consolidating all your household bills – such as electricity, water, gas, and internet – onto one digital system for tracking and payment.
-This mechanism allows you to view, monitor, and pay multiple service providers from a unified interface, often through a secure mobile application or web portal.
+Single-platform utility management means bringing all your household bills, such as electricity, water, gas, and internet, onto one digital system.
+This allows you to view, monitor, and pay multiple service providers from a unified interface, typically a secure mobile application or web portal.
+For example, the UMANG app, a government initiative, offers access to over 2000 government services, including various utility payments, as per its official portal in 2026.

 Understanding Your Utilities